QST Theory: Quantum Information

-Understand and explain central applications of quantum information theory, such as quantum cryptography, quantum computation, and quantum simulation.
+Understand and explain central applications of quantum information theory, such as quantum cryptography, quantum computation, quantum simulation, and quantum metrology.

-Understand the central ideas underlying the quantum algorithms of Grover and Shor.
+Understand the central ideas underlying different quantum algorithms.

 Understand the notion and the consequences of decoherence, model it using Lindbladians, and explain central elementary error correction strategies.